gigamaster/ui-theme-doc/index.md

 ## About the project

-UI-Theme-Doc is maintained by Gigamaster.
 Just the Docs is &copy; 2017-{{ "now" | date: "%Y" }} by [Patrick Marsceill](http://patrickmarsceill.com).

 ### License

-Distributed under the terms of the [MIT license](https://opensource.org/licenses/MIT).
+Just the Docs is distributed by an [MIT license](https://github.com/pmarsceill/just-the-docs/tree/master/LICENSE.txt).

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/gigamaster/ui-theme-doc#contributing).
+Read more about becoming a contributor in [our GitHub repo](https://github.com/pmarsceill/just-the-docs#contributing).

 #### Thank you to the contributors of Just the Docs!